All Episodes

 It's over.

-We all know you're devil worshippers.
+We all know you're devil worshipers.

-We know you're blood drinking, child raping vampires.
+We know you're blood-drinking, child-raping vampires.

 jordan holmes